Riemann Integration

 Moreover, the Dirichlet function is discontinuous everywhere in \([0, 1]\).
 While improper Riemann integrals can handle isolated discontinuities (such as singularities), they cannot handle an infinite, dense set of discontinuities like this.

 The failure here stems from the Riemann integral's inability to distinguish between the "size" of \(\mathbb{Q}\) and \(\mathbb{R} \setminus \mathbb{Q}\).
-While both are dense, Measure Theory reveals that \(\mathbb{Q}\) is a set of measure zero.
+Both sets are dense, but Measure Theory reveals that \(\mathbb{Q}\) is a set of measure zero.

-The Lebesgue integral will allow us to "ignore" these points of measure zero, yielding an integral of 0 for the Dirichlet function - a result that matches our probabilistic intuition that the "weight" of rational points on the real line is negligible.
+The Lebesgue integral will allow us to "ignore" these points of measure zero, yielding an integral of 0 for the Dirichlet function.
+That result matches our probabilistic intuition that the "weight" of rational points on the real line is negligible.

 Looking Ahead: Lebesgue's Criterion for Riemann Integrability

-The structural reason why "too many" discontinuities break Riemann integrability is captured by the following theorem: a bounded function \(f\) on \([a, b]\) is Riemann integrable if and only if the set of points where \(f\) is discontinuous has Lebesgue measure zero.
+The structural reason why "too many" discontinuities break Riemann integrability is captured by the following criterion.
+A bounded function \(f\) on \([a, b]\) is Riemann integrable if and only if the set of points where \(f\) is discontinuous has Lebesgue measure zero.

-The Dirichlet function is discontinuous at every point of \([0, 1]\) — a set of Lebesgue measure one — so it fails this criterion.
-By contrast, a monotone function can only be discontinuous at a countable set of points (which has measure zero), explaining why monotonicity suffices.
+The Dirichlet function is discontinuous at every point of \([0, 1]\), a set of Lebesgue measure one, so it fails this criterion.
+By contrast, a monotone function can only be discontinuous at a countable set of points (which has measure zero), and this explains why monotonicity suffices.